sevensolutions/traefik-oidc-auth/website/docs/getting-started/authorization.md

 As soon as a user is authenticated it is allowed to use the application, secured by *traefik-oidc-auth*.
 But you may have multiple applications and you may want to specify a more granular definition of who is allowed to access which application.
-This can be achieved using the plugin's `ClaimAssertion`'s.
+This can be achieved using the plugin's `ClaimAssertion`s.

 When a user is authenticated, an `access_token` and an `id_token` is returned by the identity provider, a *session* is created and these tokens are stored within that session.
 By default the `access_token` is used but you can use the other one by setting [`TokenValidation`](./middleware-configuration.md#provider) to `IdToken`.